 PhD, University of California, San Francisco

 Professor Naupaka Zimmerman is broadly interested in the intersection of microbial community and ecosystem ecology.
 His lab research focuses on the ecology of plant-microbe interactions, with a particular focus on asymptomatic foliar fungi (also known as fungal endophytes).
-He was born and raised on the Big Island of Hawai'i, and continues to conduct some of his research there, focusing on the endemic Hawaiian tree Metrosideros polymorpha.
-After finishing his PhD, Prof. Zimmerman taught at...
+Born and raised on the Big Island of Hawai'i, Professor Zimmerman continues to conduct some of his research there, focusing on the endemic Hawaiian tree Metrosideros polymorpha.
+At USF, he has expanded his research to...

 PhD, Biological Sciences, Stanford University, BA, Environmental Science, Public Policy, Cultural Anthropology, Harvard University